Health Risk of Dampness or Mould in Houses

 Dampness itself, i.e., high moisture levels in portions of a building, is not considered to directly cause health effects.
 It seems likely that mold or bacteria growth in damp materials is involved in causing the above health effects, but the available evidence was insufficient to rule out a role for other pollutant exposures that are increased in damp and moldy buildings, such as chemical emissions from damp materials.

 The above-mentioned three reviews have considered all subjective assessments of dampness and mold in homes together, and have not separately examined links of health effects to specific types of evident dampness or mold, such as visible mold, visible water damage, or mold odor.
 Most of the studies included in the reviews have been cross-sectional with the subjects or parents of subjects reporting the presence of dampness and mold.
 A recent study followed a birth cohort and employed trained engineers to inspect homes for dampness and mold.
 This study found that increases in doctor-diagnosed and parent-reported wheeze were associated with dampness and mold in main living areas of the house, but not all associations were statistically significant.
 Respiratory infections were not consistently associated with dampness or mold.
+Here is the article where you can understand how important it is to hire the right plumber for these issues.

 Three additional focused analyses have been completed for this Scientific Findings Resource Bank.
 One, a quantitative statistical evaluation of the available scientific literature, produced estimates and uncertainty bounds for the average magnitudes of increases in various respiratory health effects in homes with dampness and mold .
 The key results of this analysis are shown in Figure 1.
 For these analyses “current asthma” was defined as doctor-diagnosed asthma plus recent asthma symptoms, “ever diagnosed (dx) asthma” was defined as ever having been diagnosed with asthma, and “asthma development” was defined as development of the disease of asthma subsequent to the exposure to dampness or mold.
 The “odds ratio” was used as the primary measure of the increased risk of health effects in damp or moldy homes.
 The odds ratio is the odds of having the health effect if one resides in a home with dampness or mold divided by the odds of having the health effect if one resides in a home without dampness and mold.
 An odds ratio of unity would indicate no increased risk of having the health effect, an odds ratio of 1.5 would indicate that the increase in risk is moderately less than 50% (e.g., 37% to 44%) and an odds ratio of 2.0 would indicate that the increase in risk is moderately less than 100% (e.g., 75% to 88%).
 In the figure, the blue diamonds indicate the central or best estimate of the average odds ratio for the health outcomes and the vertical bars indicate the 95% confidence intervals for this estimate.
 If the 95% confidence interval does not extend below an odds ratio of unity (i.e., does not cross the green line), statistically we can be 95% confident that the prevalence of the health effect is increased in damp or moldy homes.
 The central estimates for odds ratios ranged from 1.4 to 1.7 and for five of six health outcomes the confidence interval excluded unity indicating a high statistical confidence that the risk of having the health effect is elevated in damp or moldy homes.
 To communicate the increases in risk in more familiar terms, the authors used the odds ratios to estimate the percentage increases in the health effects in damp or moldy homes and these estimates are shown by the red squares.
 In summary, building dampness and mold were determined to be associated with 30% to 50% increases in a variety of respiratory and asthma-related health outcomes and, for all health effects except development of the disease of asthma, the observed increases in these adverse health effects in damp or moldy homes were very unlikely to be the result of chance.